 Once you click on the Create button, a new window called Mappings will be opened.
 Here you have to select the mapping you want to associate with this session.
 From the below screenshot you can observe that we are selecting the mapping that we created earlier (in Step 3).

 Double click on the Session Task to configure it.
-Although we have to configure some common properties, we are explaining only Sources, targets properties.
-We strictly recommend visiting Session in Informatica article to understand the remaining properties.
+Although we have to configure some common properties, we are explaining only Sources, and targets properties.
+We strictly recommend visiting the Session article to understand the remaining properties.

 Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Employee table is coming from the Informatica Source, we are using the Connection variable that we created in our previous step i.e., $Source
+Here, Our Employee table is coming from the Source, we are using the Connection variable that we created in our previous step i.e., $Source

 Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Department table is also coming from the Informatica Source so we are using the Connection variable that we created in our previous step i.e., $Source
+Here, Our Department table is also coming from the Source so we are using the Connection variable that we created in our previous step i.e., $Source

 From the below screenshot, you can observe that we assigned the $target variable to Connection Value.
 In addition, we changed the Target Load Type option from Bulk to Normal mode and checkmark the Truncate target table option to truncate the existing data from the destination table.

 From the below screenshot you can observe that the Informatica Joiner Transformation workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
 From the below screenshot you can observe that our Informatica Joiner Transformation workflow is executed without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully performed the Normal Join using the Joiner Transformation in Informatica.